UNCLASSIFIED (U)

 (3) (U) The applicant may have incited terrorist activity even if a terrorist attack does not actually occur (e.g., because an attempt to commit such activity was thwarted).

 (4) (U) An applicant who has “incited” terrorist activity must also have acted in circumstances indicating an intention to cause death or serious bodily harm to be ineligible under INA 212(a)(3)(B).
-In other words, the applicant’s speech must not only have induced others to undertake terrorist activity, but it must also have been made with the specific intent that such activity would result in death or serious bodily injury.
+In other words, the applicant’s speech must not only have induced others to undertake terrorist activity but was also made with the specific intent that such activity would result in death or serious bodily injury.

 (5) (U) Incitement and the requisite intent to cause bodily harm could be inferred in the following situations: